aestebant/MultiInstance-iDT-for-PdM/readme.md

 ```

 The development environment is based on Python >=3.9, with a special mention to the library [`scikit-multiflow`](https://scikit-multiflow.github.io) as the base for the implementation of the incremental decision trees.
 The complete list of libraries to replicate the environment is available in [requeriments.yml](https://github.com/aestebant/MI-IDTforTSC/blob/main/src/requeriments.yml).

+The Jupyter notebook [tutorial.ipnb](https://github.com/aestebant/MI-IDTforTSC/blob/main/src/tutorial.ipynb) describes a complete tutorial for using the presented library, including loading data, building and testing the classification model, and accessing to the interpretability resources.

 ## Datasets